ajuu59/studio/README.md

-# Intelligent Automation Application
+# Test with AI Application

 This is a blog application built with Next.js, React, and Firebase.
-It provides functionalities for users to interact with blog posts and for administrators to manage content, with integrated AI capabilities.
+It provides functionalities for users to interact with blog posts and for administrators to manage content, with integrated AI capabilities for testing and automation.

 ## Features